 Kevin Nicholson, Head of Tax, graduated from Newcastle Polytechnic with a degree in English and History.
 He joined the firm in 1991 and became a partner in 2000.
 He has spent time in the North East, New York and Hong Kong.
 He joined the Executive Board in 2008 as Head of Regions.
 And before that he headed our Entrepreneurs and Private Clients division.

-Richard Oldfield, Head of Markets and Industries, graduated from University of York with an Economics degree.
+Richard Oldfield, Head of Strategy, graduated from University of York with an Economics degree.
 He joined the firm in 1992 and became a partner in 2003.
 Before joining the Executive Board in 2011 he led our Banking & Capital Markets business within Assurance.
 He has worked in London, Zurich, Paris, New York and most recently Sydney on both audit and non-audit clients.

 Ashley Unwin, Head of Consulting, joined the firm in May 2009 from Terra Firma Capital Partners Limited, where he was a Managing Director.
 Ashley had been acting Chief Operating Officer for EMI Music in North America and CEO for EMI Music in the UK and Ireland.
 He spent the early part of his career at Arthur Andersen becoming part of the Consulting Executive.
 Ashley became a member firm partner in 1999 and one of the youngest ever worldwide partners in 2001.

 The Supervisory Board generally meets monthly but may occasionally hold additional meetings as necessary.
-The current elected Supervisory Board members took office on 1 January 2013.
+Six of the current elected Supervisory Board members took office on 1 January 2013and six on 1 January 2015.

 The Supervisory Board provides the Chairman with guidance on matters of actual or potential concern to the partners.
-It is also responsible for approving the Annual Report, for recommending the admission of new partners, for overseeing the Chairman’s election process and for checking that our policies on partners’ remuneration are being properly applied.
-It also has the power to initiate a ballot for the removal of the Chairman from office.
+It is also responsible for approving the Annual Report, for recommending the admission of new partners, for overseeing the election process for the Alliance Senior Partner (who is also UK Chairman) and for checking that our policies on partners’ remuneration are being properly applied.
+It also has the power through the Alliance Supervisory Board to initiate a ballot for the removal of the Alliance Senior Partner from office.

-The Senior Management Remuneration Committee is a committee of the Supervisory Board.
+The Partner Affairs Committee: The overriding aim of this committee is to ensure that partners are fairly treated as partners and to satisfy itself that the firm has appropriate processes and procedures to ensure the successful development of partners over their careers.
 It makes recommendations to the Supervisory Board, which sets the Chairman’s profit share and approves the Chairman’s recommendations for the profit shares of the other Executive Board members.

 For the terms of reference of the Supervisory Board and of the Audit and Risk Committee, please go to Terms of Reference.